Jesse-V/OnioNS-server/README.md

 > * HiddenServiceDir OnioNS_Mirror
 > * HiddenServicePort 10053 127.53.53.53:10053
-> * HiddenServiceAuthorizeClient basic OnioNS_Mirror

-Reload or restart Tor, then send me the output of
+Reload or restart Tor, then get your server's address with:

-> **awk '{print $1 " " $2}' /var/lib/tor/OnioNS_Mirror/hostname**
+> **cat /var/lib/tor/OnioNS_Mirror/hostname**

-The first value is a hidden service address and the second is an authorization cookie.
-I will add them to the OnioNS-common repository, enabling clients to use your server for lookups.
-If you would like to do this yourself for your own lookups, carefully replace the values in /var/lib/tor-onions/mirrors.json with these values.
+Send it to me if you want to contribute to the network.
+Otherwise, replace the address in /var/lib/tor-onions/mirrors.json with your value to allow your client to perform lookups against your server.

 Launch the onions-server executable in the following way.
 Root is not necessary and the --output flag is optional.
+No additional incoming firewall rules are needed; if Tor can reach the Internet, you're set.

 > **onions-server --output onions.log**